 In conclusion, we presented a simple tool that can help an intelligence analyst to import reports from one intelligence KB to another.
 The tool compares the new intelligence report with the ones already present in the KB, and shows the "closest" reports to the user.
 The user can then choose to add links between the selected old reports and the new one.
 We emphasize that the tool is not meant to be fully automatic: it does not have enough precision for that.
 Instead, it is meant to help the user by cutting down on the number of possible links that it is necessary to consider.

-The tool frees the user from some of the non-creative work that is involved in the intelligence analysis process and thus allows the analyst to spend more time actually analyzing.
-We also described some of the basics of text mining, and presented a list of other possible uses of text mining technology that could be useful for the Swedish armed forces.
-The importer tool was implemented for the MilWiki [5] prototype KB, but the concept is of course not tied to this specific implementation of a KB.
-The concept could, and, we dare say, should, be implemented for the knowledge bases systems that are used by the Swedish armed forces.
+The tool frees the user/intelligence officer from some of the non-creative work that is involved in the intelligence analysis process and thus allows the analyst to spend more time actually analyzing.
+We also described some of the basics of text mining, and presented a list of other possible uses of text mining technology that could be used to achieve situational awareness.
+The importer tool was implemented for the MilWiki [2] prototype KB, but the concept is of course not tied to this specific implementation of a KB.